crawfordlong/crawfordlong.com-public/content/blog/2024-01-27-hello-world/index.md

 ---
 Nobody blogs any more.
 ---
 So this isn't a blog.
 It's a place.
 I don't use instagram or TikTok or facebook or threads.
 So if I bother to post something I'm going to post it here.
 If someone finds it, cool.
 If not, no big deal.
+You do you, boo.